LexFH/jUngood/README.md

 # jUngood
-Utility to select roms by language and other criteria in GoodSets Usage : java -jar jUngood.jar "path/to/roms/folder/" options The roms folder must contain individual roms, unziped or ziped one by one.
+Usage : java -jar jUngood.jar "path/to/roms/folder/" options
+The roms folder must contain individual roms, unziped or ziped one by one.
 Options :